vijaynkhotborgaon/UrlShortner/readme.md

   After creating database follow bellow steps to migrate database using artisan command and seeding data for 100 most accessed site    url's :

-   step 2 : use artisan command to migrate database "php artisan migrate"
+   step 1: use artisan command to migrate database "php artisan migrate"

-   step 3 : use artisan command to seed data into database "php artisan db:seed"
+   step 2: use artisan command to seed data into database "php artisan db:seed"

                                            OR

    You can import tables and data to phpMyadmin without using artisan commands.
+No need to follow step 1 and step 2 in this case.
+This is manual way to upload database in phpMyadim.

    import database in phpMyadmin(i have used XAMPP) by selecting database "urlshortner" (you will get "urlshortner.sql" file inside "UrlShortner" folder)